-Our Totem Shaman deck list guide outlines the best deck for Scholomance Academy.
+Our Totem Shaman deck list guide outlines the best deck for Darkmoon Faire.
 This Totem Shaman guide also contains Mulligan advice, strategy tips, card combos and synergies.

 Totem Shaman had a bit of a showing during Kobolds and Catacombs, but fell out of the meta quite heavily.
 Now though, it's back and better than ever, sitting pretty as a decent tier 2 deck.
 We've got an updated deck list for you in this guide, as well as tips and tricks for getting the best out of Totem Shaman in the current meta.